facetta/platform/README.md

 };

 /**
- * Todos API inherits from API Core which enables CRUD functionality */ util.inherits(TodosAPI, ApiCore);
+ * Todos API inherits from API Core which enables CRUD functionality.
+ * The definition of new facet classes would be done in a different
+ * module which depends on facet-core
+ */
+util.inherits(TodosAPI, require('facet-core').ApiCore);

 // instantiate the new API class, see next examples for usage todosAPI = new TodosAPI(facet.moduleOptions);